 Benefits of Data Architecture

-By prioritizing a well-crafted data architecture for your organization, you can gain measurable outcomes, from better compliance to higher cost savings.
-Let's examine some of the benefits of data architecture in detail.
+By prioritizing a well-crafted data architecture for your organization, you can achieve measurable outcomes, ranging from improved compliance to increased cost savings.
+Let's examine some of the benefits of data infrastructure in detail.

-A well-designed data architecture is the precursor to data democratization.
-Any organization that wants to achieve successful data democratization needs to break down silos and make data accessible to authorized stakeholders irrespective of their technical expertise.
+A well-designed data infrastructure is the precursor to data democratization.
+Any organization that wants to achieve successful data democratization needs to break down silos and make data accessible to authorized stakeholders, irrespective of their technical expertise.

 Concerns regarding over-privileged access–a scenario where individuals and teams have access to datasets not really required by them–are addressed through various access control mechanisms, such as role-based access control, attribute-based access control, discretionary access control, and data masking and encryption.